 “A Night Fury.”
 The envoy spoke in a near whisper.
 “The child of Thor and Hel, and you ride him.
 Remarkable.”
 He looked to Stoick.
 “If we may hear your son’s account, I would be grateful.
 My Chief thought it was largely rumor, but seeing this—he would desire the entire tale.”

 “Of course, Snorri.
 Mogadon and I have known one another since boyhood, and I’m happy to let him know everything.
 That’s why my son and heir is here—to recount his exploits for you.”

-Stoick was laying it on thick, because of course he was.
+Stoick was laying it on thick.
 His dad and Mogadon were friendly rivals about, well, everything.
 Weapons prowess, beard thickness, mead consumption, they would compete over it.
 He and Thuggory had bonded over the embarrassment, though they agreed Stoick was marginally worse.
 The thought dropped into Hiccup’s head like a hot spike through butter.

 My son is braver than your son.